rfbergeron/bompiler/IDEAS.md

 As an aside, should labels be aware of their scope?
 I'm not sure if the type checker needs to be aware of scope when it comes to labels.

-## Type ids
-Currently, types besides structs are hard-coded attributes.
-It may be easier to incrementally add types if all types (including primitives) are stored in the 'type_names' map.

-The 'attributes' enum would probably have to be expanded out to a full struct, with a bitset used to define attributes like 'lval' or 'vreg', while other type info would be stored as a pointer to an entry in the 'type_names' map.

-Entries in the 'type_names' map should then additionally include the size of the type, and, as they do now, the number and names of its member types.

-Storing type names like this might make determining whether types are compatible easier, since types that are synonymous on amd64 could store the same values, which would be valuable when comparing types.

 ## Comparing types
 The `types_comatible` function should return more than just an enum describing the compatibility of its arguments.
 It should return a struct that includes the